-D (West) - A 1.35m setback to west part of frontage up to 14m and with a 3.5m setback up to 18.1m.
+centoer 2023 D (West) - A 1.35m setback to west part of frontage up to 14m and with a 3.5m setback up to 18.1m.
 E - 32° inclined plane springing from the southern edge of the Plaza.
-Frontage a minimum of 18m from the southern edge of the Plaza.
-Variation to the inclined plane may be considered if the principal dining looks side of the plaza has sunlight access at 12 noon in mid-winter.
+Frontage a minimum of 18m from he southern edge of the Plaza.
+Variation to the inclined plane may be considered if the principal dining (public area on the south side of the plaza has sunlight access at 12 noon in mid-winter.